promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 {%endhighlight%}

 {%note%}
-Note that you don't have to declare document properties to use them in queries, which allows dynamically adding and removing the properties.
+You don't have to declare document properties to use them in queries, which allows dynamically adding and removing the properties.
 {%endnote%}

 Document Repositories do not support `Querydsl` syntax due to dynamic nature of `SpaceDocument` properties.